bahuma20/rocketpush/README.md

   and `DATABASE_URL` variables
 - Create a [Rocketbeans App](https://rocketbeans.tv/accountsettings/apps) and copy the client id and client secret into the `.env.local` file
+- Run `php bin/console webpush:generate:keys` and store the values in the `.env.local` file
 - Point your webserver to the `public directory` (or run `symfony serve`)
 - Enable HTTPS for the site, because on HTTP push notifications would not work